shardulbee/zchunk/plan.md

 ## Currently Working On
+- [ ] special case single-threaded to just use a loop instead of threadpool
+  - avoid the overhead. currently we open a fd every time we read a chunk which is unnecessary and also we don't read the data sequentially

+## Immediate Next-Up
-- [ ] support multi-threading
+- [ ] write tests
-  - hell yeah, goes from 1.2sec singlethreaded for 2.1gb to 223ms.
 - [ ] compute an overall hash
   - use a merkle tree?

-## Immediate Next-Up
 - [ ] implement writing to file
 - [ ] implement implement json mode
 - [ ] implement summary mode